Why study Nordic Studies?

-The major or minor is easily combined with an additional major or minor, offering valuable study as you look toward working in a world that increasingly requires us all to have experience in a global setting.
+Both the major and minor are easily combined with other majors or minors, offering valuable study as you look toward working in a world that increasingly requires us all to have experience in a global setting.

-We invite you to explore the information on this website and to feel free to contact the faculty of the program: Claudia Berguson firstname.lastname@example.org (on sabbatical 2017-18) and Troy Storfjell email@example.com, and Collin Brown firstname.lastname@example.org.
+We invite you to explore the information on this website and to feel free to contact the faculty of the program: Troy Storfjell firstname.lastname@example.org.
+Jason Schroeder email@example.com, and Collin Brown firstname.lastname@example.org.